themkat/unixissuperior-talk/slides.md

 ---

-# Added bonuses of Unix and opensource tools
+# Added bonuses of Unix and open source tools

-Multi-user system -> no admin/Root access by default Most logs and diagnostic information can usually be accessed Better community support
+* Multi-user system -> no admin/root access by default
+* Most logs and diagnostic information can usually be accessed
+* Better community support
-Security (because of first one and more)
+* Security (because of first one and more)
-Command line has a timelessness.
-Knew how to use it in the 80s?
+* Command line has a timelessness
+  * Knew how to use it in the 80s?
 You still do! :)

 ---